Lamhita/doctest/docs/task1/architecture/system_components.md

 - Handles subscription lifecycle events, including:

   - Plan creation, updates, and deletions.
-  - Subscription initiation and confirmation (`signing → signed`).
+  - Subscription initiation and confirmation.
   - Suspension due to non-payment or policy violations.

 - Limits plan availability to specific user roles as defined by the partner.
-- Synchronizes subscription status transitions.
+- Tracks subscription state transitions.
-- Works with user management to update user status based on subscription changes.
+- Interacts with user management to update user status when a subscription is initiated or confirmed.

 ---

 ## KYC & Verification Service

-- Provides identity verification for user upgrades from `guest` to `basic` or `advanced`.
+- Provides identity verification for user type upgrades, including:

+    - `guest → basic`
+    - `basic → advanced`

 - Integrates with internal and external verification sources.
 - Supports re-verification workflows when required.